robingenz/capacitor-firebase-authentication/docs/setup-apple.md

 ## iOS

-See [Before you begin](https://firebase.google.com/docs/auth/ios/apple#join-the-apple-developer-program) and follow the instructions to configure and enable Sign In with Apple correctly.
+See [Before you begin](https://firebase.google.com/docs/auth/ios/apple#before-you-begin) and follow the instructions to configure and enable sign-in with Apple correctly.

 ## Web